Uniform

 Please be mindful when purchasing your child’s school uniform, ensure it meets the stated description below.
 If you require support with purchasing uniform, please do not hesitate to contact us at enquires@malcolmarnoldacademy.co.uk

-• Black suit/slim fit trousers (these must be standard school type, not a skinny fit, not jeans, not chinos, not elasticated lycra or leggings.
+- Black suit/slim fit trousers (these must be standard school type, not jeans, not leggings)

-• White collared shirt (standard school type, no polo shirts)
+- White collared shirt/blouse (standard school type, no polo shirts)

 Optional Uniform

-• Hijab – Navy, beige or neutral colour.
+- Hijab – Navy or black.
 Ties are not to be worn with a hijab

 Jewellery

-• No more than one small stud in the lobe of each ear may be worn.
-No other jewellery is permitted.
-Putting 'spacers' in or plasters over piercings is not acceptable.
+- One small stud in the lobe of each ear may be worn.
+No long earrings.

 Hair

-• We understand that students frequently change their appearance during their summer holidays.
-Please can you ensure your child returns to the academy meeting the above expectations in regards to piercings and hair.
+- We understand that students frequently change their appearance during their school holidays.
+Please can you ensure your child returns to the academy meeting the above expectations with regards to piercings and hair.

 Make-up

-Light make-up may be worn to give a natural look.
+- Light make-up may be worn to give a natural look.
+Thick eyeliner is not permitted.

 Other Items

-Sweatshirts and other items of leisure wear such as denim jackets and baseball caps are not allowed inside the academy.
+- Sweatshirts and other items of leisure wear such as denim jackets, hoodies or baseball caps are not allowed inside the academy.

 PE kit